Wood or Metal?

 Metal studs come in the same dimensions as lumber.
 The system consists of two main components, the track and the stud.

-The tracks are usually installed first fastened to the floor and the ceiling– in the case of a basement, to the slab using concrete screws, and the ceiling joists.
+The tracks are usually installed first fastened to the floor and the ceiling– in the case of a basement, to the slab using concrete screws, and to the ceiling joists.
 The studs are then inserted in the tracks and twisted in place until they are square.
 Wafer screws or framing screws fasten the stud and track assembly together.
 The studs and track can both be cut to size using aviation snips.

 Because the metal tends to be somewhat flimsy, we found a “third hand” to be somewhat beneficial.
 Small vice grips held the track and stud together while the screw was driven.
 This stopped the screw from pushing the stud away, and it saved our fingers.